nova-pkgs/python/Doc/howto/descriptor.rst

 is invoked according to the precedence rules listed below.

 The details of invocation depend on whether ``obj`` is an object or a class.
+Either way, descriptors only work for new style objects and classes.
+A class is new style if it is a subclass of :class:`object`.

 For objects, the machinery is in :meth:`object.__getattribute__` which transforms ``b.x`` into ``type(b).__dict__['x'].__get__(b, type(b))``.
 The